Oliver Vanden Eynde

 My research focuses on economic development, civil conflict, crime, human capital development, and the role of the military in developing countries.
 I have worked on the human capital effects of military recruitment in colonial India, the design of civil-military institutions, and the targeting strategies of insurgents in India’s Maoist conflict.
 Current research projects explore the relationship between crime reduction and economic growth, the economic impacts of rural infrastructure development, and the public finance of law and order.

 "Military service and human capital accummulation: evidence from colonial Punjab" (working paper version), Journal of Human Resources (forthcoming Summer 2016)

-"Targets of Violence: Evidence from India's Naxalite Conflict" (working paper version), conditional acceptance at the Economic Journal
+"Targets of Violence: Evidence from India's Naxalite Conflict" (working paper version), Economic Journal (forthcoming)